afgprogrammer/PHP-MVC-book-library/README.md

 # Rest API For Books

-This project for search in books with rest API with PHP.
+This project is for searching books with rest API in PHP.

 ## Setup